stealthBS/demo1-repo/AI notes.md

 📌 Basically here we can follow procedure while prompting i.e. : **ROLE**, **CONTEXT**, **INSTRUCTIONS**, **FORMATTING**, **BOUNDARIES**, **EXAMPLE**.
 Now based on this if we try to craft a prompt then it looks like :
-- ROLE : *`You are a writing coach who helps creatives craft compelling personal bios.`*
+- ROLE (AI's persona) : *`You are a writing coach who helps creatives craft compelling personal bios.`* (or act like _)
-- CONTEXT : *`I'm a freelance photographer transitioning into brand storytelling.
+- CONTEXT (audience's details) : *`I'm a freelance photographer transitioning into brand storytelling.
 I've worked with wellness brands and startups, and I want my bio to reflect creativity, collaboration, and trust.`*
-- INSTRUCTIONS : *`Write a short bio for my website's about page.`*
+- INSTRUCTIONS (command) : *`Write a short bio for my website's about page.`*
-- FORMATTING : *`Keep it to one paragraph under 60 words.`*
+- FORMATTING (response format) : *`Keep it to one paragraph under 60 words.`*
-- BOUNDARIES : *`Use a warm, confident tone - avoid sounding formal or generic.`*
+- BOUNDARIES (behaviour) : *`Use a warm, confident tone - avoid sounding formal or generic.`*
-- EXAMPLE : *`Use this as a style reference : "I help brands tell better stories - with strategy, emotion, and clean visuals.
+- EXAMPLE (reference) : *`Use this as a style reference : "I help brands tell better stories - with strategy, emotion, and clean visuals.
 If it feels real, I'm in."`*

 Now if we combine the above prompts, then it will be like : *`You are a writing coach who helps creatives craft compelling personal bios.
 I'm a freelance photographer transitioning into brand storytelling.
 I've worked with wellness brands and startups, and I want my bio to reflect creativity, collaboration, and trust.
 Write a short bio for my website's about page.
 Keep it to one paragraph under 60 words.
 Use a warm, confident tone - avoid sounding formal or generic.
 Use this as a style reference : "I help brands tell better stories - with strategy, emotion, and clean visuals.
 If it feels real, I'm in."`*.